Skip to Main Content

 • All MBA students who are U.S. citizens or permanent residents can receive federal student loans through the FAFSA.
 While DACA recipients may submit the FAFSA to qualify for state and other forms of aid, they aren’t eligible to receive federal student loans.

 • MBA students are considered independent and do not have to submit financial details about their parents.
-The FAFSA will ask for details about the student's income, assets and family size.
+FAFSA information requirements include details about the student's income, assets and family size.

 • Students must submit a new FAFSA every year for which they need funding.